Close Menu

 Here are 15 categories where expressing the opposite of obligation is useful, with example sentences.

-See also Opposite of Descendant: A Complete Guide to Understanding Ancestral Relations in Grammar and Beyond
+See also Understanding the Opposite of Gujarati: A Complete Guide

 Practice Exercises